-Because E-85 fuel contains less energy per gallon/liter than gasoline, you will experience an increase in fuel consumption.
-You can expect your miles per gallon (mpg)/Kilometers per liter and your driving range to decrease by about 30%, compared to gasoline operation.
+Because E-85 fuel contains less energy per gallon/liter than gasoline, an increase in fuel consumption will be experienced.
+The miles per gallon (mpg)/kilometers per liter and the driving range will decrease by approximately 30%, compared to gasoline operation.